 Saac said to his son, How coudst thou find it so quickly, my son?
-He answered,

-It was the will of God that what I sought came quickly my way.
-And Isaac said: Come hither, that I may feel thee, my son, and may prove whether thou be my son Esau, or not.
-He came near to his father, and when he had felt him, Isaac said, The voice indeed is the voice of Jacob; but the hands are the hands of Esau.
+He answered, whether thou be my son Esau, or not.
+He came near to his father, and when he had felt him, Isaac said, The voice indeed is the voice of Jacob: but the hands are the hands of Esau.
 And he knew him not, because his hairy hands made him like to the elder.